 Attendance in an online course is defined as active participation.
-Assignments will be due every Sunday and Wednesday of each week.
+Assignments will be due every Sunday each week by 11:59 PM.
 Each week, I will post assignments that you will be responsible for completing by the due date (s) in order to be counted as present.
 You should be logging into Canvas at least three times a week to view assignments, presentations, contribute to discussions, post questions, etc. Activities and assignments will be posted in advance, providing ample time for completion.
 Please plan your schedule accordingly.

 - A "no-show" is someone who has not participated at all.
 To prevent being turned in as a "no-show" for a 15-week course, you must login and submit at least one assignment within the first two weeks of the term.
 To prevent being turned in as a "no-show" for an 8-week course, you must login and submit at least one assignment within the first week of the term.
-To prevent being turned in as a "no-show" for a 4-week course, you must login and submit at least one assignment within the first 3 days of the term. - A"cut-out" is someone who stops participating in the course.
-Your instructor will submit you as a "cut-out" after 3 recorded absences for 15-week courses or after 2 recorded absences if it is a 4or 8-week course.
+To prevent being turned in as a "no-show" for a 4-week course, you must login and submit at least one assignment within the first at least one assignment within the first 3 days of the term. - A"cut-out" is someone who stops participating in the course.
+Your instructor will submit you as a "cut-out" after 3 recorded absences for 15-week courses or after 2 recorded absences if it is a 4-or 8-week course.

-LENGTH OF COURSE MAXIMUM ABSENCES INSTRUCTOR CUT- OUT PROCESSED
+LENGTH OF COURSE MAXIMUM ABSENCES INSTRUCTOR CUT-OUT PROCESSED

 15 WEEK 2 3 RD

 8 WEEK 1 2 ND

+4 WEEK 1 2 ND